 - The divorce rate in Spain is 17% (relatively low compared to over 50% in the USA).

 - Madrid is in the physical center of the country and the plaza Puerta del Sol is the exact center of the country.

-- Spain has the second highest number of bars per inhabitant.
+- Feeling thirsty?
+Spain has the second-highest number of bars per inhabitant.
 Yes, even more than Ireland!